 Know all the aspects of the life and work of the british mathematician Alan Turing, one of the fathers of informatics.
 This workshop focuses in the Alan Turing’s role during WWII as a cryptoanalist of the encrypted messages of the German Force.
 Visitors will act as cryptonanalysts and will know how Enigma Machine worked as well as use it to encrypt and decrypt their own messages.
 This workshop is recommended for people of all ages.

 This workshop shows the mathematic foundation of the asymmetric cyphering systems used in nowadays computers.
-Through some practical activities we will explain differences between public and private key, Kerckhoffs’ principle, Diffie-Hellman algorithm and we will try to break them.
+Through some practical activities we will examine the bases of the Diffie-Hellman algorithm, fundamental in establishing secure communications over the Internet today, and we will try to attack this process to get hold of the message encryption key.
 This workshop requires the visitors to have some mathematical concepts clear (factorisation, prime numbers), so it is recommended for undergraduate students.